woossi0/suite/docs/usermanual/source/processing/processes/vector/index.rst

 Vector processes
 ================

-This section describes some of the vector processes available with the OpenGeo Suite.
+This section describes some of the vector processes available with OpenGeo Suite.

 .. toctree::
    :maxdepth: 2